The Rock Enrichment Academy LLC Handbook

 - If the student brings a toy specifically for “show and tell” or a class assignment, it may only be taken out of the backpack during the designated class time or during recess time (if permitted by the homeroom teacher).
 All other toys should be left at home.
 This is to include playing cards and games.

 - Cell phones should either be turned off or on vibrate if expecting a call.
 If expecting an emergency call, let the teacher know before class.
+Calls and texts must wait until the end of the day unless contact with parent/guardian is necessary or there is an emergency.
+Student must get approval from teachers to use their phones so as to not be a distraction.

 - All students should be in class at all times.
 Students are NEVER permitted to roam the building alone.